 Aside from investing, M1 Finance also offers some banking functionality, including lending, checking, and credit cards.
 However, this article is focused on investing, so we’re only going to cover M1’s investing capabilities.

 Essentially, M1 Finance can be viewed as a free alternative to robo advisors with a minimum deposit of $100 for new users.
-It works by allowing users to select a “pie”, which is basically a portfolio allocation with specific percentages in different investments.
+It allows users to select a “pie,” a portfolio allocation with specific percentages in different investments.

 There are more than 80 pies created by experts, you can create your own, or you can use a pie created by another investor in the community.
 Whenever money is added to your M1 investing account, it will be automatically invested according to the details of the pie you’ve chosen.